rolfmorel/popper/README.md

-# IMPORTANT: THIS VERSION OF POPPER IS ONLY AVAILABLE FOR ARCHIVAL PURPOSESS.
+# IMPORTANT: THIS VERSION OF POPPER IS ONLY AVAILABLE FOR ARCHIVAL PURPOSES.
 See https://github.com/logic-and-learning-lab/Popper for the actively maintained version.

 # Popper